On the contribution of the double Drell-Yan process to WW and ZZ production at the LHC: Conclusions

 We have argued that the DDYP contributions may indeed be significantly larger than that expected in the naive canonical DPS models because of the strong charge, flavour, longitudinal momentum, transverse position and spin correlations of the quark--antiquark pairs participating in DDYP.
 Such a possibility has not been excluded so far, neither by the theoretical calculations nor by the experimental measurements.
 We have presented some theoretical arguments in favour of such a DDYP contribution and proposed a measurement programme to test it experimentally at the LHC.

 { \bf Acknowledgements}

-We would like to thank S.\ P.\ Baranov and J.\ R.\ Gaunt for useful discussions.
-We are indebted the Academic Computer Centre CYFRONET AGH in Krakow, Poland, where our numerical simulations were performed with the use of the computing cluster Zeus.
+We would like to thank S.P.~Baranov and J.R.~Gaunt for useful discussions.
+We are indebted to the Academic Computer Centre CYFRONET AGH in Krak\'ow, Poland, where our numerical simulations were performed with the use of the computing cluster {\sf Zeus}.